HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-36169">FHIR-36169</a>:
       <p>
-        Add requirement in the <a href="use_cases_and_overview.html#conformance-expectations">Conformance Expectations</a> that servers support CapabilityStatement.instantiates pointing to the included CapabilityStatement.
+        Add requirement in the Conformance Expectations that servers support CapabilityStatement.instantiates pointing to the included CapabilityStatement.
       </p>
     </li>
     <li>